Shopify/polaris/src/components/Toast/README.md

 <!-- example-for: web -->

-Use to shorten or lengthen the default duration of 5000 miliseconds.
+Use to shorten or lengthen the default duration of 5000 milliseconds.

 ```jsx
 function ToastWithCustomDurationExample() {